Pachi y Pablo

 Pachi went on to study at Rutgers University in New Jersey, USA.
 Later got married, made a family and a happy life in California.

-Pablo went on to sing and made a happy life in El Salvador and Paris, France.
+Pablo went on to sing and made a living in El Salvador and Paris, France.

 Pachi was presented with a Gold Record from the Asfona Recording Label in 2007 during a 10-day reality show based on her life by MegaChile Mega Television Chile.

 Pablo unfortunately died on May 26, 2019, due to cancer.